rdf-elixir/website/content/grax/schemas.md

 end
 ```

+Multiple inheritance is also supported by providing the schemas in a list.

 Note, that the class must not necessarily be a subclass of the class of the inherited schema, although this might be the case often times.

 If some of the inherited properties should be redefined with other characteristics, this can be done without any restrictions.
 They can have a different type or map to a completely different RDF property, although this might be confusing.